foundry-rs/book/src/tutorials/testing-eip712.md

     /// @param _amount The number of tokens to transfer
     /// @param _owner The user signing the approval
     /// @param _spender The user to transfer the tokens (ie this contract)
-    /// @param _value The number of tokens to appprove the spender
+    /// @param _value The number of tokens to approve the spender
     /// @param _deadline The timestamp the permit expires
     /// @param _v The 129th byte and chain id of the signature
     /// @param _r The first 64 bytes of the signature